 The US House of Representatives, Committee on the Judiciary, will hold a full committee hearing, February 28, 2012, at 2:30pm to discuss: Executive Overreach: The HHS Mandate Versus Religious Liberty.
 Becket attorney, Asma Uddin, will testify.

 Full Witness List:

 Bishop William Lori

 Center for Human Dignity

 UCLA School of Public Health

-Becket Fund attorneys will be available for comment immediately after the hearing.
-To arrange an interview please contact Emily Hardman at 202.349.7224, or email@example.com.
+Becket attorneys will be available for comment immediately after the hearing.
+To arrange an interview please contact Melinda Skea at 202.349.7224 or email@example.com.

-The Becket Fund for Religious Liberty is the first and leading law firm to legally challenge the Obama Administration’s mandate.
+Becket Law is the first and leading law firm to legally challenge the Obama Administration’s mandate.
 The Becket Fund currently represent Belmont Abbey College, a Catholic liberal arts college founded by Benedictine monks, Colorado Christian University, an evangelical college located outside of Denver, Eternal Word Television Network (EWTN), a Catholic news organizations founded 30 years ago by a cloistered nun named Mother Angelica, and Ave Maria University, a school dedicated to living the teachings of the Catholic church.
 Read more about the Becket Fund’s legal challenges here.

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
-The Becket Fund has a 17-year history of defending religious liberty for people of all faiths.
+Becket Law is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket has a 17-year history of defending religious liberty for people of all faiths.
 Its attorneys are recognized as experts in the field of church-state law, and they recently won a 9-0 victory at the U.S. Supreme Court in Hosanna-Tabor v.
 EEOC, which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”